How to Make Date Syrup (Natural Date Sweetener)

 Best of all, this recipe requires just ONE ingredient!
 Dates… okay, technically two if you consider the water needed!
 This process will leave you with date syrup and leftover date paste – a 2-for-1 is never a bad thing!

-In the last couple of years, I have turned away from highly refined sugars towards unrefined and more natural sweeteners such as coconut sugar, maple syrup, and this date syrup.
+In the last couple of years, I have turned away from highly refined sugars towards unrefined and more natural sweeteners such as coconut sugar, maple syrup, and date syrup.
 While date syrup is still a sugar and, as such, shouldn’t be guzzled down like it’s no one business – there’s still a hefty list of date syrup benefits.

 Date Syrup Benefits